Gwangmyeong Station: Building

 Gwangmyeong station is a glass structure surrounded by large car parking spaces.
 Outside of Exit 1 is a large Costco, and in the same direction one can also access a nearby CJ CGV cinema, the Chung-Ang University Gwangmyeong Hospital, LOTTE Mall Gwangmyeong and the adjacent IKEA Gwangmyeong, the first IKEA store in the Korean Peninsula and second-largest in the world.
 Standing on a plot of land measuring 264,131 m2, the interior of the 48,184 m2 building is open, with the tracks, which approach the station from both directions through cuttings, sunken below the main concourse, yet visible to passengers waiting at ground level.
 There are two stories above ground level and two below.
 The building measures 297 × 148 m in terms of internal available space.
 Originally meant to be the terminus for KTX lines, the size of the station was constructed accordingly.
 As the terminus changed to Seoul and Yongsan, the large difference between capacity and actual use the station and most prominently due to the size of the station, it has earned the nickname Gwangmyeong Airport by rail enthusiasts.

 Services

 Gwangmyeong station is served by KTX trains on both the Gyeongbu and Honam KTX services.
 Shuttle trains run every 40 min-1 hour to Yeongdeungpo, joining the Gyeongbu Line section of Line 1 at Siheung station in Seoul.
 Gwangmyeong station is not connected directly to other subway stations in the city of Gwangmyeong, namely Cheolsan and Gwangmyeongsageori, so it is necessary to change trains at Gasan Digital Complex station in Seoul to travel there, or just take one of the many buses traveling to the station.

+Gwangmyeong station is served by the Korail KTX Airport Limousine Bus (Bus route 6770) which goes directly from the station to Incheon International Airport.
+Gwangmyeong Station has a City Airport Terminal similar to Seoul Station where passengers departing from Incheon International Airport can complete check-in and baggage drop-off depending on the airline that they will be flying on.